In re EPIC - NSA Telephone Records Surveillance

 Though the FISC's initial determination is non-adversarial and made only based on the statement of facts presented by the government, the recipient of a FISC order may challenge the order in accordance with rules published by the FISC.
 If a FISC judge finds that the order is unlawful or does not comply with other parts of section 215, the judge may modify or set aside the order.
 Any decision made by the FISC in review of an order may also be reviewed by the FISC court of review, should the government or the recipient of a FISC order wish to challenge the FISC's review of an order.
 Only the government and the recipient of a FISC order may petition for review in the FISC or the FISC court of review.

-EPIC is petitioning the Supreme Court to halt the disclosure of the telephone records of millions of Americans.
-The FISC did not have legal authority to compel Verizon to turn over all domestic telephone "metadata" to the NSA.
+EPIC petitioned the Supreme Court to halt the disclosure of the telephone records of millions of Americans, arguing that the FISC did not have legal authority to compel Verizon to turn over all domestic telephone "metadata" to the NSA.

 - "Whether the Foreign Intelligence Surveillance Court exceeded its narrow statutory authority to authorize foreign intelligence surveillance, under 50 U.S.C.
 1861, when it ordered Verizon to disclose records to the National Security Agency for all telephone communications 'wholly within the United States, including local telephone calls.'"